Kurt von Schleicher: Presidential election of 1932

 One of Schleicher's aides later recalled that Schleicher viewed the Nazis as "an essentially healthy reaction of the Volkskörper" and praised the Nazis as "the only party that could attract voters away from the radical left and had already done so."
-In March 1932 he wrote in a letter to Groener about the Nazis: "If they weren't there, one would have to invent them."
+In March 1932, he wrote in a letter to Groener about the Nazis: "If they weren't there, one would have to invent them."

 Schleicher planned to secure Nazi support for a new right-wing presidential government of his creation, thereby destroying German democracy.
 Schleicher would then crush the Nazis by exploiting feuds between various Nazi leaders and by incorporating the SA into the Reichswehr.
 During this period, Schleicher became increasingly convinced that the solution to all of Germany's problems was a "strong man" and that he was that strong man.

 Schleicher told Hindenburg that his gruelling re-election campaign was the fault of Brüning.
 Schleicher claimed that Brüning could have had Hindenburg's term extended by the Reichstag, but that he chose not to in order to humiliate Hindenburg by making him appear on the same stage as Social Democratic leaders.
-Brüning banned the SA and the SS on 13 April 1932 on the grounds they were ones chiefly responsible for the wave of political violence afflicting Germany.
-The banning of the SA and SS saw an immediate and huge drop in the amount of political violence in Germany but threatened to destroy Schleicher's policy of reaching out to the Nazis, and as a result Schleicher decided that both Brüning and Groener had to go.
+Brüning banned the Sturmabteilung (SA) and the Schutzstaffel (SS) on 13 April 1932 on the grounds that they were chiefly responsible for the wave of political violence afflicting Germany.
+The banning of the SA and SS saw an immediate and huge drop in the amount of political violence in Germany, but threatened to destroy Schleicher's policy of reaching out to the Nazis, and as a result, Schleicher decided that both Brüning and Groener had to go.

-On 16 April, Groener received an angry letter from Hindenburg demanding to know why the Reichsbanner, the paramilitary wing of the Social Democrats had not also been banned.
+On 16 April, Groener received an angry letter from Hindenburg demanding to know why the Reichsbanner, the paramilitary wing of the Social Democrats, had not also been banned.
 This was especially the case as Hindenburg said he had solid evidence that the Reichsbanner was planning a coup.
 The same letter from the president was leaked and appeared that day in all the right-wing German newspapers.
-Groener discovered that Eugen Ott, a close protégé of Schleicher, had made the Social Democratic putsch allegations to Hindenburg and leaked the President's letter.
+Groener discovered that Eugen Ott, a close protégé of Schleicher, had made the Social Democratic putsch allegations to Hindenburg and leaked the president's letter.
 British historian John Wheeler-Bennett wrote that the evidence for an intended SPD putsch was "flimsy" at best, and this was just Schleicher's way of discrediting Groener in Hindenburg's eyes.
-Groener's friends told him that it was impossible that Ott would fabricate allegations of that sort or leak the President's letter on his own, and that he should sack Schleicher at once.
+Groener's friends told him that it was impossible that Ott would fabricate allegations of that sort or leak the president's letter on his own, and that he should sack Schleicher at once.
 Groener refused to believe that his old friend had turned on him and refused to fire Schleicher.